Macrometacorp/docs/docs/queryworkers/attribute-based-access.md

 }
 ```

-## Example 2
+## Example - Attribute Can View and Edit

-In this example, partners can see their orders and update them when they are filled.
+This query worker allows partners to see their own items, but not update them.

 The query worker `PartnerOrdersUpdate` updates data in the collection if the active user has access: